ramiz4/ngx-multi-level-push-menu/libs/ngx-multi-level-push-menu/README.md

 **Important**: Note the menu structure.
 Each submenu should be defined directly with an `items` array containing its child items.
 Don't add extra wrapper objects around menu items.

+> **Font Awesome 5+ Note**: If using Font Awesome 5+, use class naming pattern `fas fa-icon-name` instead of `fa fa-icon-name`.
+Update the icon classes in your menu configuration and the options accordingly.

 ### 4. Replace content in `app.component.html`

 ```html